Jodosoft/Libraries/README.md

 ### 4.1.
 Fixed-point numbers <br id="numerics-fixed-point-numbers" />

 Unlike floating-point numbers, <a href="https://en.wikipedia.org/wiki/Fixed-point_arithmetic">fixed-point</a> numbers maintain a constant degree of precision regardless of magnitude.
-This can be useful in situations where <a href="https://en.wikipedia.org/wiki/MIM-104_Patriot#Failure_at_Dhahran">precision remains important as numbers grow</a>.
+This can be useful in situations where <a href="https://en.wikipedia.org/wiki/MIM-104_Patriot#Failure_at_Dhahran">precision remains important whilst numbers grow</a>.
 As a trade-off, fixed-point numbers have a much lower maximum magnitude than floating-point numbers of the same size.

 <a href="#fix64">Fix64</a> and <a href="#ufix64">UFix64</a> are number types that implement fixed-point arithmetic.
 As with all the number types provided by this library, they support a full range of math, operators, conversion, string parsing, etc (see <a href="#numerics-generic-numbers">§4.3.
 Generic numbers</a>).